RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Continue adding media queries.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.

 Resource: https://stackoverflow.com/questions/7859336/why-are-my-css3-media-queries-not-working-on-mobile-devices

+### Day 33: March 14, 2024

+**Today's Progress**: Added a navigation menu to the html.
+Continued to add media queries.
+Fixed initial code by accessing previous versions to resolve issues.

+**Thoughts**: It would be nice to create a drop-down menu for the mobile navigation instead.

+**To Do**: Continue adding media queries.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Complete mobile media queries.
+Fix spacing for widths around 891 px.
+Complete mobile navigation before fixing the mobile CTA again.
+This was fixed, but then it got messed up when working on the mobile navigation.